Our Responsible Tourism Policy

 Take your Pyrenees adventure holiday in the summer months and you can be part of numerous other local ‘Fêtes’ in which local culture and traditions are celebrated.

-From the Festival of Mountain Agriculture to the Festival of Cheese and Honey through to the Luchon Flower Festival, there are so many ways in which you can take part in local life in the Pyrenees.
+From the Festival of Mountain Agriculture to the Festival of Cheese and Honey through to the Luchon Flower Festival, there are so many ways in which you experience local life in the French Pyrenees.

 The local people